-- (a) if the null hypothesis is true for a test of significance, then the p-value from the test has a uniform distribution between 0 and 1 (i.e., any value in this range is equally likely to occur); - (b) if p has a uniform distribution, then $-2\log_e(p)$ has a chi-squared distribution with 2 degrees of freedom; and - (c) if $X_1, X_2, ..., X_n$ all have independent chi-squared distributions then their sum, $S = \sum X_i$ also has a chi-squared distribution, with the number of degrees of freedom being the sum of the degrees of freedom for the components.
+- 1. If the null hypothesis is true for a test of significance, then the p-value from the test has a uniform distribution between 0 and 1 (i.e., any value in this range is equally likely to occur). - 2.
+If p has a uniform distribution, then -2log{e}(p) has a chi-squared distribution with 2 df. - 3.
+If $X_1, X_2, ..., X_n$ all have independent chi-squared distributions, then their sum, $S = \sum X_i$, also has a chi-squared distribution, with the number of degrees of freedom being the sum of the degrees of freedom for the components.